-All Blue Shield 65 PlusSM (HMO) members receive in their Evidence of Coverage (EOC) a Statement of Member Rights and Responsibilities.
-The information below is taken directly from the Blue Shield 65 Plus EOC.
+All Blue Shield Medicare 65 Plus plan members receive in their Evidence of Coverage (EOC) a Statement of Member Rights and Responsibilities.
+The information below is taken from the Blue Shield 65 Plus (HMO) plan EOC.

-We must provide information in a way that works for you (in languages other than English, in large print, or other alternate formats, etc.)
+We must provide information in a way that works for you (in languages other than English, in large print, in braille or other alternate formats, etc.).

-To get information from us in a way that works for you, please call Member Services at (800) 776-4466 [TTY 711] 8 a.m. to 8 p.m. seven days a week, from October 1 through February 14, and 8 a.m. to 8 p.m., weekdays, from February 15 through September 30.
+To get information from us in a way that works for you, please call Customer Care at (800) 776-4466 [TTY 711] 8 a.m. to 8 p.m. seven days a week, year-round.

-Our plan has people and free language interpreter services available to answer questions from non-English speaking members.
-We can also give you information in large print, or other alternate formats if you need it.
-If you are eligible for Medicare because of disability, we are required to give you information about the plan's benefits that is accessible and appropriate for you.
+Our plan has people and free language interpreter services available to answer questions from disabled and non-English speaking members.
+We can also give you information in braille, large print, or other alternate formats at no cost if you need it.
+We are required to give you information about the plan's benefits in a format that is accessible and appropriate for you.
+To get information from us in a way that works for you, please call Customer Care.